commercionetwork/commercionetwork/docs/nodes/validator-node-update.md

 make install
 ```

-Test if you have the correct binaries version:
+After the compilation has finished successfully, please make sure you are running the correct software version:

 ```bash
 cnd version
 # Should output the same version written inside the .data file
 ```

-Get height from update info
+#### 2. Export the chain state (**WIP**)
+Once the software has properly been updated, we need to export the current chain state and later import it.
+In order to do so, first of all you need to get the export height from the `.data` file:

 ```bash
 export BLOCKHEIGHT=$(cat .data | grep -oP 'Height\s+\K\S+')
 ```

-Export state from
+**WIP**